Brenda García

-Brenda Judith García Valadez (born 12 February 1996) is a Mexican footballer who plays as a defender for Liga MX Femenil club Club Puebla.
+Brenda Judith García Valadez (born 12 February 1996) is a Mexican footballer who plays as a defender.
+She most recently played for Liga MX Femenil club Mazatlán.

-Career
+Club career

 Brenda García was born on 12 February 1996 in Aguascalientes City.

 She made her professional debut for Necaxa on 3 May 2017 in a game against Santos Laguna, where she scored Necaxa's first goal ever four minutes into the match.
 García scored her second goal with Necaxa in the Apertura 2017 tournament in a 1–1 draw with Atlas.

 For the 2019–20 season, García was transferred to Cruz Azul, where she has become a fundamental player for the team.

+On 10 April 2025, the Mexican Football Federation (FMF) launched an investigation for match fixing involving Mazatlán players in which García took part.
+On 30 April, she was banned by the FMF for six years for match fixing and released by Mazatlán on 9 May.